+Private Information Retrieval(PIR).
+The work in [14] is based on computational PIR and uses cryptographic techniques to provide sender k-anonymity.
 This solution addresses a different point in the space of possible trade-offs of privacy versus feasibility.
 It achieves maximal anonymity since all senders are cloaked by the entire map area.
-The price to pay includes costly adoption, low throughput, and limited billing model.
+The price to pay includes costly adoption, and limited billing model.
 Adoption is hindered by the need to change the operation of current LBS to include cryptographic query evaluation.
-Throughput is impacted because cryptographic query evaluation is expensive: [15] reports 20-45 seconds per query when the LBS maintains 65K points of interest.
-This time is lowered to 6-12 seconds per query when the computation is parallelized over 8 servers, depending on the length of the encryption key.
-Scaling to (tens of) thousands of requests per snapshot would therefore lead to either unacceptably slow response or prohibitively expensive massive parallelization.
-Secondly, the LBS's business model is limited because it does not know what query answers it returns.
-This precludes insertion of relevant ads, and rules out a Googlelike model in which advertisers/service providers are charged by the volume of their ads/service postings reaching users.
-Since the LBS does not know what query answers it returns, this precludes insertion of relevant ads, and rules out a advertisingbased business model in which advertisers/service providers are charged by the volume of their ads/service postings reaching users.
+Since the LBS does not know what query answers it returns, this precludes insertion of relevant ads, and rules out a advertising-based business model in which ads/service providers are charged by the volume of their ads/service postings reaching users.